EverythingSuckz/TG-FileStreamBot/README.md

 - `BOT_TOKEN` : This is the bot token for the Telegram Media Streamer Bot, which can be obtained from [@BotFather](https://telegram.dog/BotFather).

-- `BIN_CHANNEL` :  This is the channel ID for the log channel where the bot will forward media messages and store these files to make the generated direct links work.
+- `LOG_CHANNEL` :  This is the channel ID for the log channel where the bot will forward media messages and store these files to make the generated direct links work.
 To obtain a channel ID, create a new telegram channel (public or private), post something in the channel, forward the message to [@missrose_bot](https://telegram.dog/MissRose_bot) and **reply the forwarded message** with the /id command.
 Copy the forwarded channel ID and paste it into the this field.

 ### Optional Vars
 In addition to the mandatory variables, you can also set the following optional variables: